Beautiful teeth smiling at camera

 What is Dental Bonding?

-There is little or no advance preparation necessary and most often the dental bonding can be completed in only one dental visit.
+There is little or no advance preparation necessary, and most often the dental bonding can be completed in only one dental visit.
 Seldom is any anesthesia necessary as well.
-The tooth that is being repaired will first be roughed up and then a conditioning liquid applied.
+The tooth that is being repaired will first be roughed up, and then a conditioning liquid will be applied.
 This preparation acts as a bonding agent to help the bonding material adhere to the tooth.
-The dentist most likely will the use a shade guide to select the correct color to match the teeth on each side of the tooth being repaired.
-The dental bonding material itself is either a plastic or resin that is then applied to the tooth.
+The dentist most likely will use a shade guide to select the correct color to match the teeth on each side of the tooth being repaired.
+The dental bonding material itself is either a plastic or a resin that is then applied to the tooth.

 Dental Bonding Process

-After the tooth is properly prepped and the correct color has been chosen the dentist simply applies the putty like plastic or resin to the tooth you are repairing.
+After the tooth is properly prepped and the correct color has been chosen, the dentist simply applies the putty-like plastic or resin to the tooth you are repairing.
 The putty can be molded to the desired shape.
-Then a bright light, which is usually blue, or a laser is used to harden the putty like material.
-After the material is adequately hardened the dentist will continue to trim and do some final shaping with hand tools.
+Then a bright light, which is usually blue, or a laser is used to harden the putty-like material.
+After the material is adequately hardened, the dentist will continue to trim and do some final shaping with hand tools.
 Finally, a nice polish will be applied to match the sheen of your adjacent teeth.
-This entire dental bonding process literally can be done inside of an hour per tooth.
+This entire dental bonding process can literally be done in an hour per tooth.

 Any Risks Involved?

 The risks are totally minimal.
 Dental bonding is not as strong as your natural tooth.
-If you bite your fingernails, chew on a piece of ice or gnaw on a pen you can chip the material.
-Otherwise the dental bonding material can easily last several years before it may need some further repair or touchup.
-The duration of the dental bonding life depends on of course the about of bonding actually done and your own personal habits.
+If you bite your fingernails, chew on a piece of ice, or gnaw on a pen, you can chip the material.
+Otherwise, the dental bonding material can easily last several years before it may need some further repair or touch-up.
+The duration of the dental bonding life depends on of course the amount of bonding actually done and your own personal habits.

 Call our Office at (425) 742-9609 Today!